 This is Bob.
-Bob really knows wood.
 Bob lives and breathes wood.
 Bob has really taken woodworking to heart.
 While some say Bob is dumb as a stump but we love him anyway.
-We were planning to send Bob to check out a lumber mill… but he was petrified.
+We were planning to send Bob to visit a lumber mill… but he was petrified.

 If we consider the term “custom furniture”, a nostalgic image of our delivery truck comes to mind.
 Well, for us anyway.
 We’re kinda funny like that.

 This is our sliding table saw.
 This baby has cut enough wood to make an ordinary saw split.

 This is our vertical panel saw.
 Because size matters.
 We don’t like to talk about it much but there is actually a sibling rivalry going on between our Sliding Table Saw and our Vertical Panel Saw… and it’s about size.
 At the end of each day they look down and compare the pile of sawdust each one has created.
 To be honest, neither one has any reason to feel inferior.

 This is our SawStop table saw.
 We bought this as soon as it became available because safety matters.
 This saw can sense when skin touches the blade and an aluminum brake stops the blade within 5 milliseconds.
 This leaves just a scratch, if that on the finger.
 We have regular safety meeting with our team so no one accidently touched the blade on this saw.
 But we are okay with that.
 We also bought he SawStop portable jobsite saw as well for our installers.